 “We Syrians are the sons of civilization, sons of history,” Faris muses in the video.
 “We built human civilization 10,000 years ago.
 We gave humanity its first alphabets, first agriculture systems, first mining techniques… We will rebuild Syria and we can even rebuild all of the planets in the Solar System.”Syrians were the first to refine iron on Earth, Faris declares, so a new wave of Syrian refugees can do the same on Mars.
 “It is proven scientifically that Mars is very rich in iron.
 We will build space there and I will go with them to Mars, where we find safety and freedom.”Apparently, we soon learn, Mars is the best candidate for a Syrian colonization — it is not extremely hot, one can actually inhabit it, and it has land free for the taking.
 The only problem with the Mars Colony project is that it takes about a year to travel there and transportation of materials is extremely costly.
 The solution, Altındere’s interviewees suggest lightheartedly, is to bring 3D printers to the uninhabited planet and let them build everything there.

-“I wanted viewers to empathize with space refugees,” Altındere told me.
+Altındere pointedly offers a VR experience of this new world.
+“Journey to Mars,” a 360-degree video that accompanies the main film, allows visitors to tour Altındere’s Mars colony through VR headsets.
+The fictional colony resembles the underground caves of Turkey’s Cappadocia.“I wanted viewers to empathize with space refugees,” Altındere told me.
 Numerous people had taken Faris’s story simply as fiction and this reception led Altındere to offer VR as a way to directly confront his audience with the project’s grimmer implications.
 With the headset on, the viewer is forced to walk beside Faris and three young Syrians as they wander their new, distant home.